swharden/Spectrogram/README.md

 ## Realtime Audio Monitor

 A demo program is included which monitors the sound card and continuously creates spectrograms from microphone input.
+Because of how WinForms are displayed this looks slightly jerky as it scrolls ascross the screen.
+It renders very fast though (just a few milliseconds), and the entire bitmap is created from scratch on each render.

 ![](data/screenshot3.gif)

+Unforunately NAudio's input device is Windows Only, so this demo is restricted to .NET Framework (can't use .NET Core 3.0)

 ## TODO:
 * render horizontally or vertically